 In Healing The Shadow work the type of healing that we aim for with our clients is not simply to achieve the absence of any previous pain or struggle, it is to bring about a transformation of the way people see themselves and the way they experience their lives and what is possible for them.
 Some people might see this as a shift to a higher level of thinking or some kind of spiritual or personal evolution.

-Transformation can come about in mystical or magical ways, sometimes it comes as a flash of inspiration or sudden insight, the cause of which we cannot pinpoint exactly.
+Transformation can come about in mystical or magical ways.
+Sometimes it comes as a flash of inspiration or sudden insight, the cause of which we cannot pinpoint exactly.
 Hence a common name for this archetype has historically been ‘The Magician’.
 Alternatively transformation can come about as a result of taking a series of clear, rigorous steps that produce, at the end, something that appears quite magical.
 The development of the internet might be a good example of this.

 Generally we believe a mixture of these various aspects of the Transformer is the most effective.
 For example, in a Healing The Shadow process we follow a series of well-defined and prepared steps which often bring about sudden and sometimes unexpected results.
 We see both the ‘recipe’ from which the Transformer starts, and the ‘magical’ moments of transformation, as going hand-in-hand.

 Our Transformer resides in our mind and is very closely associated with left brain thinking and processing.
-She is intelligent and clear- headed, precise and relentless in detail.
-She relishes an intellectual challenge and leaves no stone unturned in finding ingenious solutions to problems and generating new ways forward.
+This side of us is intelligent, clear-headed, precise and relentless in detail.
+The Transformer relishes an intellectual challenge and leaves no stone unturned in finding ingenious solutions to problems and generating new ways forward.

-Due to the lack of morality of the Transformer, her gifts and what she creates can be used for ‘good’ or ‘ill’.
+Due to the lack of morality of the Transformer, these gifts and what they create can be used for ‘good’ or ‘ill’.
 The Transformer is equally content developing an atomic bomb, a cure for cancer, a space probe or new safety equipment.
-Within each of us, our Transformer needs the guidance of our Heart Centred Leader if she is to channel her gifts in a way which serves our overall vision and helps us tread the path we wish to take in life.
+Within each of us, our Transformer needs the guidance of our Heart Centred Leader if we are to channel our gifts in a way which serves our overall vision and helps us tread the path we wish to take in life.

-Our Transformer plays a particularly crucial role in childhood where she helps to protect us and keep us safe.
-The part of the Transformer that takes this role plays such an important part in our lives that we give her a special name – The Safety Officer.
+Our Transformer plays a particularly crucial role in childhood where it helps to protect us and keep us safe.
+The part of the Transformer that takes this role plays such an important part in our lives that we give it a special name – The Safety Officer.

 The Safety Officer constantly scans around for danger.
-She has to do this, particularly in childhood, as we are small and extremely vulnerable and unable to physically or emotionally look after ourselves or stand up for ourselves effectively.
-The Safety Officer scans our environment for danger so that she can warn us when we need to take preventative action.
-She learns what kind of situations might spell danger for us, and is highly attuned to the finer nuances of these during our childhood and later in life.
+They need to do this, particularly in childhood, as we are small and extremely vulnerable and unable to physically or emotionally look after ourselves or stand up for ourselves effectively.
+The Safety Officer scans our environment for danger so that they can warn us when we need to take preventative action.
+They learn what kind of situations might spell danger for us, and are highly attuned to the finer nuances of these during our childhood and later in life.

-Once she identifies such situations she then works out the best strategy for us to employ for our survival.
-The ‘fight or flight’ responses of the Warrior (or Action Taker) are usually not an option for us as children.
-How could a child fight the adults around her, when they are so much bigger and more powerful than she is?
-Where would she flee to?
+Once they identify such situations they then work out the best strategy for us to employ for our survival.
+The ‘fight or flight’ responses of the Action Taker are usually not an option for us as children.
+How could a child fight the adults around them, when they are so much bigger and more powerful than they are?
+Where would a child flee to?
 Children all need to rely on their Transformer archetype to come up with other options, and the part we call the Safety Officer is extremely good at this.

 Such options may be: